-Needless to say, as the virus spreads, fake news surrounding the outbreak rises, leading to unnecessary panic.
+As the Coronavirus continues to spread across South Africa, fake news surrounding the outbreak rises, leading to unnecessary panic.
 Here are the best sites where you can get the correct information:

 Access to the official South African COVID-19 website has been made 100% free.
 Working in partnership with the Department of Health, Vodacom has zero-rated the site so that any customer with a device can have access without data or airtime.

 With President Cyril Ramaphosa’s 21-day national lockdown declared, South African citizens need a trusted, up-to-date, accurate source of information about the COVID-19 pandemic during this uncertain time.
 The National Department of Health's COVID-19 Connect WhatsApp line has provided this information to nearly 2 million people within the last week.
 In partnership with the NDoH, Vodacom is sending awareness messages to its customers through this Government WhatsApp number 0600 123 456.
 Now, Vodacom customers can get free vital information about the COVID-19 pandemic by visiting the website

 The South African government has set up an active WhatsApp account that will answer all of your queries.
 They are also sharing helpful videos about combating the spread of the virus, such as the one below: